 - Hold a minimum of a 3.0 cumulative grade point average out of a possible 4.0 at the time of application on all college-level coursework completed.

 - Include all transcripts.
 GPA is evaluated at the time of application, and no courses can be marked as incomplete.

-- Be enrolled at a two-year college the semester following the award.
+- Be enrolled in an associate degree program the semester following the award.

 - Graduate within 18 months from the time of application.

-- NOT hold a previous associate or bachelor’s degree from any two or four-year college.
+- NOT hold a previous associate or bachelor’s degree from any college.